notagamedevnono/trinityCore-docker/clean_server.md

             WorldDatabaseInfo     = "db;3306;root;root;world"
             CharacterDatabaseInfo = "db;3306;root;root;characters"

-        "db" in this case is the MySQL container id, "root" and "root" are the Mysql username and password, all three are defined in docker-compose.yml
+        "db" is the MySQL container id, "root" and "root" are the Mysql username and password, all three are set in docker-compose.yml

       - change the source directory to